-Esters are formed by uniting an alcohol with an organic acid.1 To better understand what an ester is, it is good to discuss the characteristics of alcohols and organic acids.
-Before that, it is important to understand why carbon is so special.
+Many esters may be directly prepared by reacting an alcohol with an organic acid.1 To better understand what an ester is, it is important to understand why carbon is so special.

 Carbon Bonds to Itself

-Simple, non-organic compounds generally are small structures.
-For instance, barium metal, Ba, reacts with chlorine gas, Cl2, to give barium chloride, BaCl2.
+Frequently, inorganic compounds are relatively small structures.
+For instance, barium metal, Ba, reacts readily with chlorine gas, Cl2, to give barium chloride, BaCl2.

 Ba + Cl2 → BaCl2